Martin Truex Sr.

-Martin Truex Sr. (born March 24, 1958) is an American former driver in the Busch North Series.
-He is the father of 2017 NASCAR Cup Series champion Martin Truex Jr. and NASCAR Xfinity Series driver Ryan Truex.
+Martin Truex Sr. (March 24, 1958 – January 17, 2025) was an American driver in the Busch North Series.
+He was the father of 2017 NASCAR Cup Series champion Martin Truex Jr. and NASCAR Xfinity Series driver Ryan Truex.
 Truex Sr. retired to advance Martin's career.
-He owns commercial fishing company, Sea Watch International.
+He was one of the owners of the commercial fishing company Sea Watch International.

-He made 15 starts in the Busch Series from 1989 to 1998.
+Truex made 15 starts in the Busch Series from 1989 to 1998.
 His best finish came in 1994, when he finished 12th at Nazareth Speedway.

+Truex died in Huntersville, North Carolina, on January 17, 2025, at the age of 66.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)